cueltschey/cueltschey/README.md

 I am trying to diversiy my skills by working on projects across different platforms and languages.
 My dream is to become a full stack developer

+* Looking for a coding job 🔭
+* Working on a cross platform language learning app called Amlang
+* Looking to collaborate 🤝

 ## Languages I'm familiar with 🗣️

 * C